 A copy of withdrawal requests will be placed in the pupil's educational record.
-The Head of School/Principal will discuss the request with parents and take appropriate action.
+The Head of School/ Executive Head Teacher will discuss the request with parents and take appropriate action.

 Alternative work will be given to students who are withdrawn from sex education.
-For the duration of the RSE unit they will be supervised in an alternative venue.